Trigenaris/pizza-restaurant-management-system/README.md

 <hr>

-The project will have notices as it is progressed in the future.
+The project will have notices as it progresses in the future.